Saint Petersburg: Museums

 Saint Petersburg is home to more than two hundred museums, many of them in historic buildings.
 The largest is the Hermitage Museum that features the interiors of the former imperial residence and a vast collection of art.
 The Russian Museum is a large museum devoted to Russian fine art.
-The apartments of some famous people, including Alexander Pushkin, Fyodor Dostoyevsky, Nikolai Rimsky-Korsakov, Feodor Chaliapin, Alexander Blok, Vladimir Nabokov, Anna Akhmatova, Mikhail Zoshchenko, Joseph Brodsky, as well as some palace and park ensembles of the southern suburbs and notable architectural monuments such as St. Isaac's Cathedral, have also been turned into public museums.
+The apartments of some famous people, including Alexander Pushkin, Fyodor Dostoyevsky, Nikolai Rimsky-Korsakov, Feodor Chaliapin, Alexander Blok, Vladimir Nabokov, Anna Akhmatova, Mikhail Zoshchenko, Joseph Brodsky, as well as some palace and park ensembles of the southern suburbs and notable architectural monuments such as Saint Isaac's Cathedral, have also been turned into public museums.

 The Kunstkamera, with its collection established in 1714 by Peter the Great to collect curiosities from all over the world, is sometimes considered the first museum in Russia, which has evolved into the present-day Peter the Great Museum of Anthropology and Ethnography.
-The Russian Ethnography Museum, which has been split from the Russian Museum, is devoted to the cultures of the people of Russia, the former Soviet Union, and the Russian Empire.
+The Russian Museum of Ethnography, which has been split from the Russian Museum, is devoted to the cultures of the people of Russia, the former Soviet Union, and the Russian Empire.

 The State Hermitage Museum is the largest art museum in the world by gallery space.

 The State Russian Museum is the world's largest depository of Russian fine art.

 The Russian Museum of Ethnography is one of the largest ethnographic museums in the world.

-Several museums provide insight into the Soviet history of Saint Petersburg, including the Museum of the Blockade, which describes the Siege of Leningrad and the Museum of Political History, which explains many authoritarian features of the USSR.
+Several museums provide insight into the Soviet history of Saint Petersburg, including the Museum of the Blockade, which describes the Siege of Leningrad and the Museum of Political History of Russia, which explains many authoritarian features of the USSR.

-Other notable museums include the Central Naval Museum, and Zoological Museum, Central Soil Museum, the Russian Railway Museum, Suvorov Museum, Museum of the Siege of Leningrad, Erarta Museum of Contemporary Art, the largest non-governmental museum of contemporary art in Russia, Saint Petersburg Museum of History in the Peter and Paul Fortress and Artillery Museum, which includes not only artillery items, but also a huge collection of other military equipment, uniforms, and decorations.
+Other notable museums include the Central Naval Museum, the Zoological Museum, the V.V.
+Dokuchaev Central Museum of Soil, the Russian Railway Museum, the Suvorov Museum, Erarta (the largest non-governmental museum of contemporary art in Russia), the State Museum of the History of Saint Petersburg (in the Peter and Paul Fortress), and the Artillery Museum (which includes not only artillery items, but also a huge collection of other military equipment, uniforms, and decorations).
 Amongst others, Saint Petersburg also hosts the State Museum of the History of Religion, one of the oldest museums in Russia about religion, depicting cultural representations from various parts of the globe.